 “Till the day [she] dies,” Thompson wrote in her memoir, A Little Thing Called Life, about her relationship with Presley and their eventual split, according to Express.
 Presley’s daughter called Thompson to inform her of her father’s death and to offer comfort after he passed away.

 Were you taken aback by Elvis’ admission?
-Please share this with your family and friends and leave us a comment and let us know what you think.
+Don’t forget to hit the SHARE BUTTON to share this video on Facebook with your friends and family.